jjackson-eco/mammal_weather_lifehistory/meta_regression/README.md

 ### Intercept terms

-Here we used normal priors to describe the intercept of population responses across records.
+Here we used normal priors to describe the global intercept of population responses across records.
 For all priors we used a mean of 0 as we had no prior expectation regarding the direction of weather effects.
-Then, we used three simulated priors to inform the priors used in the study:
+Then, we used three simulated in our PPS:

 1. Weak prior - Normal(0,10)
 2. Medium regularising prior - Normal(0,2)